Home/Meats/Guanciale

 What dishes commonly use guanciale?

-Is guanciale healthy?
+Is guanciale healthier than bacon?

 Can I substitute guanciale in recipes?